chris-wood/base-drafts/draft-ietf-quic-tls.md

   be needed.

-Any TLS cipher suite that is specified for use with QUIC MUST define per-connection limits on the use of the associated AEAD function that preserves margins for confidentiality and integrity.
+Any TLS cipher suite that is specified for use with QUIC MUST define confidentiality and integrity limits on the use of the associated AEAD function that preserves margins for confidentiality and integrity.
 That is, limits MUST be specified for the number of packets that can be authenticated and for the number packets that can fail authentication.
 Providing a reference to any analysis upon which values are based - and any assumptions used in that analysis - allows limits to be adapted to varying usage conditions.